vbmobile/mobile-id-documentation/docs/Features/DocumentReader/DocumentReader_Index.md

     Regula);
     - databasePath: Database path for .dat file to initialize Regula documents database.
 Default value is `nil`.
     - scannerTimeout: Document scan timeout, in seconds.
 Default value is `30` seconds.
+    - checkHologram: Indicates whether or not the document reader supports Hologram Reading
     - scenario: Changes the scanning scenario in which the document is captured

 ## Initiate Scan